Somerset Tornado May 17 2025: Severe Damage & Rescue

 Somerset Community Starts on Road to Recovery

 Somerset begins looking toward recovery and support now.
 Emergency responders are restoring power, clearing roads, and helping displaced residents.
-As cleanup efforts get underway, the community is still one in resilience and hope.
+As cleanup efforts get underway, the community is still one of resilience and hope.

 Conclusion